curriculumio/arduino/keyboard-instrument.md

 }
 ```

-The only change left to be made is calculating note inside play using `getStep(key)` instead of `key`.
+The only change left to be made is to replace `key` in the even-tempered calculation with `getStep(key)`.
 The final sketch should match the following.
 ```c
 #define SPEAKER 8
 #define START_TONE 220